 The Building Better Opportunities programme, funded by the European Social Fund and the National Lottery, through the Big Lottery Fund, are co-investing in local projects tackling the root causes of worklessness, promoting social inclusion and driving local jobs and growth.

 Black Country Click Start is one of four projects within the Building Better Opportunities programme across the Black Country and will help people across Walsall, Wolverhampton, Dudley & Sandwell move into or closer to the labour market by developing their financial and digital skills.
 All 4 BBO project across the Black Country will run until December 2019.

 The Black Country Click Start project is jointly led by whg and Accord Group in partnership with 5 local organisations across the Black Country.

 whg is just one of these partners.
-We are working alongside the following partners to deliver the project; Accord, Sandwell Citizens Advice Bureau, Black Country Housing Group, Remploy, Trident, Walsall Adult and Community College, Ashley Community Housing and Wolverhampton Homes.
+We are working alongside the following partners to deliver the project; Accord, Sandwell Citizens Advice Bureau, Black Country Housing Group, Remploy, Walsall Adult and Community College, ACH and Wolverhampton Homes.

 The Black Country Click Start project seeks to provide wraparound support to improve digital and financial inclusion.
 The project specifically targets social housing tenants who will be affected by the rollout of Universal Credit and other aspects of welfare reform, with clear progression routes onto skills and employment provision.